vadim-vic/EEGdecodeReview/README.md

 * move the problem statement from classification to decoding, assuming the phase space both in the source and the target spaces
 * develop the [State-Space Models D4](https://github.com/MrRezaeiUofT/Deep_Direct_Discriminative_Decoder-D4-) by  Yousefi and Rezaei 2022 to
   1) use the Bayesian approach and, preferably, diffusion probabilistic models with normalizing flows
-  2) use Neural ODE networks with continuous layers to boost the approximation quality in the framework of SSM [Hippo](https://arxiv.org/abs/2206.12037) 2022
+  2) use Neural ODE networks with continuous layers to boost the approximation quality in the framework of SSM [Hippo](https://github.com/HazyResearch/state-spaces) 2022 [paper](https://arxiv.org/abs/2206.12037)
   3) since the usage of Riemannian spaces and [PyRiemann](https://github.com/pyRiemann/pyRiemann) models by Barachant 2022 have great success in the EEG signal processing, consider works on the brain functional groups

 ## Multi-modal heterogeneous data
 The brain data comprises three main sources:
 1) the stimuli that the patient perceives, some video, and audio manifestations,
 2) the patient's brain signals, the EEG, and ECoG signals,
-3) the patient's body reaction, the eye and limb movement These three sources are gathered in a common timeline and joined by the following causal relationship.
+3) the patient's body reaction, the eye and limb movement.
+These three sources are gathered in a common timeline and joined by the following causal relationship.

 ![Patient data causal relationship](casuality_in_data.png)